jetvova/sdbt/README.md

 # Specialized Dynamic Binary Translator
-ARM64-to-ARM64 binary translator that allows machine code to be instrumented during runtime based on user specifications.
+A research project exploring ARM64-to-ARM64 binary translation that allows machine code to be instrumented during runtime based on user specifications.